codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

   max-width="100%"
  %}

-Click the *Add GitOps Provider* button from the drop-down menu.
+Click the *Add GitOps Provider* button from the drop-down menu and follow the on-screen instructions.

-## Connecting to an existing ArgoCD installation

 To connect to an existing ArgoCD installation you need to use the [Codefresh CLI](https://codefresh-io.github.io/cli/).
 The Codefresh cli will install an agent in your cluster (in the same namespace that ArgoCD runs) that will handle all communication between ArgoCd and Codefresh.